-To counterbalance these weight shifts, weight should be added to the tractor in the form of either cast iron weights or liquid ballast.
-However, only enough weight should be added to obtain good traction, control, and stability.
+To counterbalance these weight shifts, weight should be added to the tractor in the form of either front cast iron weights, a rear weight box, and/or liquid tire ballast.
+Only enough weight should be added to obtain good traction, control, and stability.
 Excessive weight will unnecessarily load down the tractor's engine and transmission.